One of the Eight Wiccan/Neopagan Sabbats (Seasonal Days of Celebration)

 goddess of poetry, healing, and smithcraft.
 Elsewhere she is described as

-the patron of other vital crafts of early Celtic society: dying, weaving, and
+the patron of other vital crafts of early Celtic society: dyeing fabric, weaving, and

 brewing.
 A goddess of regeneration and abundance, she was greatly beloved as